geraintpalmer/SAS-R/LabSheets/Week_03.md

 3. **TICKABLE** Create a list with the first 1300 integers divisible by 3.

+4. QUESTION ABOUT COMPREHENSIVE LIST THINGS

 ## Dictionaries in Python

+5. **TICKABLE** In computer science 'hash tables' are used as an efficient way to find particular data that is used often.
+In python 'hash tables' are called dictionaries.
+To understand this consider the following list of lists:

+        badphonebook = [["Vince", 3], ["Zoe", 2], ["Julien", 6], ["Thomas", 10], ["Mike", 1], ["Matt", 4]]

+    To find a particular phone number in this phone book we would need to go through ever element of the phone book to check if it was the right one:

+        def searchpb(target):
+            for e in badphonebook:
+                print "Checking %s" % e
+                if e[0] == target:
+                    return e[1]
+            return "%s not in phonebook" % target

+    Code this function and use it to find all the phone numbers in the above phone book.
+Try to find some strings that are not in the phone book.

+    **In reality this is not how a phone book is designed.** Names are in a given order (alphabetical) and so it is easier to know _where a name is supposed to be_.
+This is implemented in python using 'dictionaries' which are an **unordered set of _key:value_ pairs**.
+This code creates the above phone book as a dictionary with the names as _keys_ and the numbers as their _values_:

+        goodphonebook = {"Vince": 3, "Zoe": 2, "Julien": 6, "Thomas": 10, "Mike": 1, "Matt": 4}

+    To query a dictionary we can use the `get` method:

+        goodphonebook.get("Thomas")
+        goodphonebook.get("Brayden")
+        goodphonebook.get("Brayden", 'Not in book')
+        goodphonebook.get("Thomas", 'Not in book')

+    We can also modify an element of a dictionary as follows:

+        print goodphonebook['Vince']
+        goodphonebook['Vince'] = 8
+        print goodphonebook['Vince']

+    We must just be careful as if we use square brackets for a value that is not in a dictionary we will obtain an error:

+        print goodphonebook['Brayden']
+        goodphonebook['Brayden'] = 12
+        print goodphonebook['Brayden']

+   **Note valid keys must be strings or numerical variables but anything can be a value of a key.**

+6. Iterate over the list `badphonebook` to initiate the `pb` as the equivalent dictionary:

+        pb = {}

+7. Iterating over values in a dictionary.

 ## Writing data to files
 ## Recurrence
 ## Programming in Python